-This activity can be assigned as homework if you do not have access to enough computers for students to work individually.
-If you opt for this route, you may wish to provide a demonstration on how to access the data ahead of time.
+The Part #1 of this activity can be assigned as homework, or can be done in class, if you have access to enough computers.
+If assigning this activity as homework, you may wish to provide a demonstration on how to access the data ahead of time.
 The worksheets provide detailed instructions, but if students do not follow these carefully, they may receive error messages and be unable to view the data.